jasonmacduffie/isles-of-maga/story.md

 Following was a time of peace, after the Orcish residents and other hostile races were mostly cleared out, and before the beginning of the formation of states that would develop soon.
 What were formerly small villages began to grow and eventually become cities.
 Dwarves continued to build underground, and the other races continued forming new villages and cities on the various islands.
 This time also marked the beginning of interaction with beast-races, and when people began to learn about the local worship of Demon Lords and share their religion.

-Trade flourished during this time, and industries were becoming better established to fight off hostile races, sail the rougher parts of the waters, clearing out of the jungle terrain, and the development under the Otris Mountains by the Dwarves.
+Trade flourished during this time, and industries were becoming better established to fight off hostile races, sail the rougher parts of the waters, clearing out of the jungle terrain, and the development under Magathos by the Dwarves.

 #### The Age of Statecraft